 Certify and describe how the health, safety, and well-being of children served through assistance received through CCDF will not be compromised as a result of the waiver.

-Anyone (whether previously background checked or not) must alert the OEC as to any criminal conviction and the state child abuse and neglect agency must provide the OEC with records concerning reports and investigations of child abuse or neglect by a child care provider, staff member, or the household member of a family home child care provider.
-In those cases, the agency, through its licensing regulations, is able to take disciplinary action against the license leading up to, and including revocation.
+As of 2019, the OEC has conducted manual checks of the CT sex offender registry (as well as the national sex offender public website) of all new and existing child care staff submitting background checks through the OEC.
+In addition, the OEC has conducted checks of the CT sex offender registry and NCIC National Sex Offender Registry on over 10,000 child care staff members in CT.
+These checks are conducted in addition to fingerprint based in-state and national criminal records checks and child abuse and neglect registry checks.
+Any child care provider still has to alert the OEC as to any criminal conviction and the state child abuse and neglect agency must provide the OEC with records concerning reports and investigations of child abuse or neglect by a child care provider, staff member, or the household member of a family home childcare provider.
+In those cases the agency, through its licensing regulations, is able to take disciplinary action against the license leading up to, and including revocation of the license.

-■ Appendix A.7: Interstate criminal registry or repository check for new or prospective staff.
+Appendix A.7: Interstate criminal registry or repository check for new or prospective staff.
 (See related question at 5.4.6 (a))